JohnPaulinePineda/Portfolio_Project_51/docs/index.md

 ### 1.5.2 Hypothesis Testing <a class="anchor" id="1.5.2"></a>

-1. The relationship between the numeric predictors to the <span style="color: #FF0000">Status</span> target variable was statistically evaluated using the following hypotheses:
+1. The relationship between the numeric predictors to the <span style="color: #FF0000">Status</span> event variable was statistically evaluated using the following hypotheses:
     * **Null**: Difference in the means between groups True and False is equal to zero
     * **Alternative**: Difference in the means between groups True and False is not equal to zero
 2. There is sufficient evidence to conclude of a statistically significant difference between the means of the numeric measurements obtained from the <span style="color: #FF0000">Status</span> groups in 10 numeric predictors given their high t-test statistic values with reported low p-values less than the significance level of 0.05.